 In the planning process, involve the kids in planning your activities and your menu.
 As well as that, outline any expectations around chores and other responsibilities.

 Familiarise yourself with the activities they can participate in at the the camping spot, including local "what's on" information sources, and make sure you have all of the things you need to be able to participate.
 Also involving them in the packing process.

 Kids love having a say in the menu as well, so ask them for their food suggestions, including snacks.
 We have several favourite camping meals that we don't cook at any other time, which makes everyone look forward to them even more.

 Often kids can get so excited about camping that they forget that the walls are thin and the neighbours are only a metre or so away.

-While we want kids to be kids, one of the more important tips for camping with kids is in relation to campground etiquette.
-A simple early reminder to them about the right way to behalf can go along way towards a more harmonious campground, including:
+While we want them to be kids, one of the more important tips for camping with kids is in relation to campground etiquette.
+A simple early reminder to them about the right way to behave can go along way towards a more harmonious campground, including: